Tshepisomorite/Tshepisomorite/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...N
+- 🔭 I’m currently working on ...Getting a job
 - 🌱 I’m currently learning ...Node.js
 - 👯 I’m looking to collaborate on ...Node.js
 - 🤔 I’m looking for help with ...Anything web development